pandas-dev/pandas/doc/source/user_guide/io.rst

 .. versionadded:: 1.0.0

 Similar to the :ref:`parquet <io.parquet>` format, the `ORC Format <https://orc.apache.org/>`__ is a binary columnar serialization for data frames.
-It is designed to make reading data frames efficient.
-Pandas provides *only* a reader for the ORC format, :func:`~pandas.read_orc`.
+It is designed to make reading data frames efficient. pandas provides *only* a reader for the ORC format, :func:`~pandas.read_orc`.
 This requires the `pyarrow <https://arrow.apache.org/docs/python/>`__ library.

 .. _io.sql: